Markus Vinzent: Contributions

-Vinzent supports the investigation of David Trobisch and Matthias Klinghardt (2011), which examines the origin of the post-Marconite gospels as ‘canonical redaction’.
+Vinzent’s project enjoys a scholarly connection to reconstructions of the Gospel of Marcion undertaken by Theodor Zahn, Adolf von Harnack, Dieter T. Roth, and Matthias Klinghardt.
+He supports the investigation of David Trobisch and Klinghardt (2011), which examines the origin of the post-Marcionite gospels as ‘canonical redaction’.
 According to Klinghardt, the compilation of the 27 individual articles into a single literary unit is supposedly not the result of a coherent process of collection and selective procuration, but much rather the product of a single, or even multiple redactors.
-Vinzent combines these assumptions with the hypothesis, in that the redaction followed as a reaction to the Gospel of Marcion, and amongst other things, that it embodied an anti-Marconian current, which supposedly means that it was intended to be understood as a response to Marcion and as an alternative written in opposition to his condemned gospel.
-Vinzent sees evidence of this editorial intention in the writings of Origen of Alexandria, Irenaeus of Lyon, Tertullian, and Justin the Martyr.
+Vinzent combines these assumptions with the hypothesis that the redaction followed as a reaction to the Gospel of Marcion, and amongst other things, that it embodied an anti-Marcionite current, which supposedly means that it was intended to be understood as a response to Marcion and as an alternative written in opposition to his condemned gospel.
+Vinzent sees evidence of this editorial intention in the writings of Origen of Alexandria, Irenaeus of Lyon, Tertullian, and Justin Martyr.
 Thus Vinzent presents the following points: